ChickTechRDU/rpi-wordpress-screen/README.md

 Now lets do something really cool!
 Lets have the screen print a different emoji based on how many comments your blog has.
-TODO - miwhite comment the code
+TODO - ahenning this is yours
 ```python
 #!/usr/bin/env python3
 import time